China manufacturing slows as supply shortages roil Asia industry - Up News Info

 Growth in new orders, however, picked up, as domestic demand improved.

+Economists at Nomura believe the PMI prints were still solid in the second quarter, despite recent sequential moderation, pointing to the resilience of China’s economy amid the recent resurgence of infections in Guangdong province.

+“We expect the official manufacturing PMI to rebound slightly to 51.2 in July, thanks to the release of pent-up demand following the containment of latest wave of COVID-19, the recovery of some South China ports, and the relaxation of safety and environmental protection rules imposed before the 100th anniversary of the ruling party’s foundation.”

-The world’s second-largest economy has largely recovered from disruptions caused by the pandemic, but Gross Domestic Product (GDP) growth is set to moderate.
+The world’s second-largest economy has largely recovered from disruptions caused by the pandemic, with the consumption and service sectors seen catching up to exports and manufacturing, though gross domestic product growth is set to moderate.

 “Much of the recovery has occurred and the momentum is slowing.
 Combined with a relatively higher base, this means year-on-year GDP growth is expected to slow to 7.2% in Q2 from 18.3% in Q1,” said analysts at HSBC.